 If you’re looking for a “party” game or something to review vocabulary or common words, Apples to Apples for ESL students is your activity.
 You can buy the cards on Amazon, or make your own.
 It works well for a variety of levels, but you’ll have to make different decks to account for this in most cases.

 #9: Board Games for ESL Students

 I love to play board games in my real life, so I make my students play them as well!
-I usually design my own based around whatever I’ve been teaching that class.
+I usually design my own simple games, based around whatever I’ve been teaching that class.
 Don’t forget to give a little prize to the winner of each group to make it a bit more interesting.

 (If you’re looking for a “real” board game to play with your students, check out King of Tokyo.
 I play it all the time with my university students and they love it).